OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Welcome to Module 1 of the Open Science MOOC: Open Principles.
 This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-1-Open-Principles) through collaboration by an international team of [Open Science wizards]().

 To innovate in a field frequently implies moving against prevailing trends and cultural inertia.
 Open Science is no different.
+The fact that you are here, reading this now, means that you have an interest in this, and the difference that Open Science can have on research cultures.

-No matter how convinced you are, you will come across resistance from peers and colleagues, and the best defence is strong personal conviction that what you are doing may not be perfect now, but is the right decision in the long run.
-This module will introduce the guiding principles of the 'open movement', the different actors involved, and the impact that they are having.
+No matter how convinced you are, you will come across resistance from peers and colleagues.
+The best defence is strong personal conviction that what you are doing may not be perfect now, but is the right decision in the long run.
+This module will introduce to you the guiding principles, values, and practices of the 'Open Science movement', some of the barriers to these, and the impact that integrating Open Science into your daily research work can have on you.

 <br/>